ncrowther/outlookAPI/README.md

 # Microsoft Outlook Graph API Facade for Watsonx Orchestrate

+## Author:  Nigel T. Crowther
+## Email: ncrowther@uk.ibm.com

 ## Overview
-This is API exposes the Microsoft Outlook Graph API as an agent in WXO.
-NOTE: this is for demo purposes only
+This is API exposes the Microsoft Outlook Graph API to build an agent in WXO.

 ### Install Instructions